Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review: Summary of current models and methods

 To exemplify the approaches adopted in the literature for \ac{TCD} and the utilization of \ac{AI} in classifying cancer types, we provide a simplified example.
 The pattern recognition process entails training a neural network to accurately classify input patterns into specific target classes.
 Following training, the network becomes capable of categorizing model.
-In this part, we demonstrate an example of categorizing TC into benign, malignant, or normal based on a collection of characteristics according to the \ac{TIRADS}.
+In this part, we demonstrate an example of categorizing \ac{TC} into benign, malignant, or normal based on a collection of characteristics according to the \ac{TIRADS}.

-In this case, we utilize a dataset obtained from the UCI \ac{ML} Repository \cite{murphy1994uci}.
-This dataset is instrumental in developing a neural network designed to categorize patients visiting a clinic into three distinct groups: normal, hyperfunctioning, or subnormally functioning.
-The dataset is structured into Thyroid Targets (TT) and Thyroid Inputs (TI) as detailed below: (i) TI consists of a 21×7,200 matrix that describes 7,200 patients through 15 binary and 6 continuous attributes. (ii) TT is a 3×7,200 matrix with class vectors, distributing each patient input into one of the three categories: (1) Hyperfunctioning, (2) Normal, not suffering from hyperthyroidism, and (3) Subnormal functioning.
+The dataset obtained from the \ac{UCI} \ac{ML} repository has been used \cite{murphy1994uci}, which categorizes patients visiting a clinic into three distinct groups: normal, hyperfunctioning, or subnormally functioning.
+The dataset is structured into \ac{TT} and \ac{TI} as detailed below: (i) \ac{TI} consists of a 21$\times$7,200 matrix that describes 7,200 patients through 15 binary and 6 continuous attributes. (ii) \ac{TT} is a 3$\times$7,200 matrix with class vectors, distributing each patient input into one of the three categories: (1) Hyperfunctioning, (2) Normal, not suffering from hyperthyroidism, and (3) Subnormal functioning.

 In this neural network setup, the dataset is divided into 5,040 samples for training, 1,080 samples for validation, and 1,080 samples for testing purposes.
 The network undergoes training to minimize the error between the thyroid inputs and targets until it achieves the desired target objective.
 If the \ac{ER} fails to decrease and training progress stalls, training with the training data is stopped, and the validation data is utilized for additional evaluation.
 Subsequently, the testing data is employed to assess the accuracy of the trained model.